 For a more efficient and powerful way to recruit high-value clients, account-based marketing (ABM) is a game-changer.
 In fact, 97% of B2B marketers who've tried ABM say it gives them a higher ROI than other marketing strategies.

-ABM is a great way to compliment your current inbound marketing campaigns.
+ABM is a great way to complement your current inbound marketing campaigns.
 Think of inbound as casting a wide net – you are attracting strangers to your website, who you hope turn into good-fit clients.
 ABM is a much more targeted approach using outbound marketing techniques.
 You identify target accounts that fit your ideal customer profile and develop campaigns to go after them directly.
 Inbound marketing is often described as lead-centric while ABM is classified as account-centric.
 Still, before you dive off into ABM you want to be sure this is the right move.
 Check out these benefits you stand to gain if you take that leap.

 - Fewer Wasted Resources